pwwang/biopipen/docs/pipelines/scrna_basic.md

   It's from `ifnb` dataset in `SeuratData` package.
 We separated `CTRL` and `STIM` as two samples for demonstration.
 - `example.txt`: The input file for `ScrnaBasic` pipeline.
 See `infile` below for details.

-The example data are builtin in the docker image, so you do need to prepare them if you are running the pipeline via docker/singularity.

 !!!
 Note
     Only `unsupervised` clustering is supported for now.
-If you want to use `supervised` clustering, you need to prepare the cell type database by yourself.
+If you want to use `supervised` clustering, you need to prepare the cell type reference by yourself.

 ### Running the pipeline with the example data

-A configuration file with the above example input files will be like (supposing you current directory is `/example`):
+A configuration file with the above example input files will be like (suppose the input files are in `/example` directory):

 ```toml
 name = "Example"